WaqSid99/Algorithmic-Trading-using-R/README.md

 The stocks analysed in this assingment are AMAZON, FACEBOOK and S&P500.
 They were chosen because since they belong to different industries, they would give a hollistic overview of the trading strategy being developed.
+It was observed that optimising techinical indicator approach yielded better results as it was able to accurately predict 82% future stock prices

 It is essential to note that accurately predicting the market just using algorithm is almost impossible and there is always certain leeway with the predictions.